Stump Speech: Connect With Voters by Creating a Campaign Speech.

 WHY DO YOU NEED TO USE AN EMOTIONAL APPEAL?

 People are not rational beings and we often make decisions based on our emotions rather than the facts.
-If you look at the sweeping victories for Obama or Trump the one thing that connects them is that they both got voters to feel something.
-Obama’s entire campaign was based on hope and aspiration, while Trump’s was based in fear and division.
+If you look at the sweeping victories for Biden, Obama or Trump the one thing that connects them is that they both got voters to feel something.
+Biden campaign was based on empathy, Obama’s entire campaign was based on hope and aspiration, while Trump’s was based in fear and division.
 Two very different strategies but both based in telling emotionally captivating narratives.

 WHY SHOULD YOU AVOID LISTING OFF YOUR RESUME?